9-9-9-9/Bit-Heroes-bot/README.md

 Also supports pushing messages to Telegram for notification purpose

 ### Minimum requirement:
-- JDK 8 installed
+- JDK 8 (not tested on version 9 and above but probably it works)
-- Maven installed
+- Maven
-- Google Chrome installed (if you wish to use the mini client)
+- Google Chrome (if you wish to use the mini client)

 ### Installation:
 1. `git clone https://github.com/9-9-9-9/Bit-Heroes-bot` or download ZIP file extract